'The Sims 4' bug is forcing Sims to quickly grow old and die

 Following the release of The Sims 4‘s latest update, players are experiencing a bug that is making their characters age up too quickly.

-Ahead of the launch of the game’s High School Years expansion pack, which is set to release on September 8, a new update was pushed out that introduces a whole collection of new content including curved walls, body hair and more.
+Ahead of the launch of the game’s High School Years expansion pack, which is set to release today (July 28), a new update was pushed out that introduces a whole collection of new content including curved walls, body hair and more.

 However, many players have come across a bug that is making their Sims age up at an accelerated rate, meaning they grow up, get old and die really fast (via PCGamesN).